Why Are My Nails Soft and Bendy?

 More often than not, though, weak nails are the result of being overexposed to moisture or chemicals, such as acetone-based nail polish remover and other chemical nail treatments like acrylics left on too long, as well as cleaning fluids, and detergents.

-How to Heal Soft and Bendy Nails
+How to Fix Soft and Bendy Nails

 And it goes without saying, but you should definitely steer clear of any product that contains acetone for the foreseeable future.
 Acetone is weird: it’s a natural substance made all the time in your body, but it can be very rough on the nails and skin.